kayaoglutuncay/max78000/src/system-power-clocks-reset.md

 #### LPM
 This mode is suitable for running the RV32 processor to collect and move data from enabled peripherals.
 The device status is a follows:

-- The CM4, sysram0, and sysram1 are in state retention
+- The CM4, *sysram0*, and *sysram1* are in state retention
 - The CNN quadrants and memory are active and configurable.
-- The RV32 can access the SPI, UARTS, Timers, I2C, 1-Wire, Timers, Pulse Train Engine, I2S, CRC, AES, TRNG, Comparators, as well as sysram2 and sysram3.
-Sysram3 can be configured to operate as the RV32 unified instruction cache
+- The RV32 can access the SPI, UARTS, Timers, I2C, 1-Wire, Timers, Pulse Train Engine, I2S, CRC, AES, TRNG, Comparators, as well as *sysram2* and *sysram3*. *Sysram3* can be configured to operate as the RV32 unified instruction cache
 - The transition from LPM to ACTIVE is faster than the transition from BACKUP to ACTIVE because system initialization is not required
 - The DMA is in state retention mode
 - PWRSEQ_GP0 and PWRSEQ_GP1 registers retain state
 - Choose the system PCLK or ISO as the clock source for the RV32 and all peripherals
-    - PWRSEQ_LPCN.lpmclksel defaults to use ISO during LPM.
+    - <a href="#low-power-control-register">PWRSEQ_LPCN</a>.<em>lpmclksel</em> defaults to use ISO during LPM.
 Setting this field to 1 uses the PCLK
 - The following oscillators are powered down by default, but can be configured by software to remain active:
     - ISO
     - IPO